-Accumulated condensate can lead to noisy and damaging water hammer resulting in leaks in the steam system that wastes energy.
+Accumulated condensate in steam lines often leads to water hammer, resulting in damage to the steam system and wastage of energy due to steam leaks.
 To reduce the possibility of leaks, drain condensate at regular intervals.

 As steam travels from the boiler it begins to lose its heat and condenses into